Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start writing!

-Chief executive of charity, Alison Garnham, said: “Despite high employment, today’s figures reveal that 70 per cent of children living under poverty line have at least one parent in work.
+Chief executive of the charity, Alison Garnham, said: “Despite high employment, today’s figures reveal that 70 per cent of children living under the poverty line have at least one parent in work.
 That is not an economy that is working for everyone.

 “But we know some families need more support, which is why we continue to spend £95bn a year on working-age benefits.”